Vagus Nerve Support™ Soothing Digestive Aid For Optimized Digestion

 Apple Cider Vinegar and Ginger for Sensitive Digestive Tracts

-Vagus Nerve Support™ Soothing Digestive Aid provides Apple Cider Vinegar (acetic acid) to assist in lowering your pH (creating the necessary acidic environment for proper digestion).
-The added ginger is soothing to the digestive tract, helps alleviate nausea that can occur with suboptimal digestion, and increases gastric motility (which also depends upon vagus nerve function).
+Vagus Nerve Support™ Soothing Digestive Aid provides Apple Cider Vinegar (acetic acid) to assist in maintaining the normal stomach pH for proper digestion.
+The added ginger is soothing to the digestive tract and supports normal gastric motility (which also depends upon vagus nerve function).

 Why is Our Apple Cider Vinegar Better?